mutantrobbyk/hoc-mini/README.md

 # Project Summary

 In this project, we will practice making higher-order components (HOC) to better understand this technique for reusing component logic.
-A higher-order component is a function that takes in a component and returns a new component.
+A higher-order component is a function that takes in a component as an argument and returns a new component.

 ## Setup